mojindri/gpt5/README.md

 > This library is actively being improved and may have breaking changes.
 > Perfect for experimentation, learning, and development projects!
 >
-> **Latest Release**: v0.2.2 - Web search compatibility fixes and streamlined examples!
+> **Latest Release**: v0.2.3 - Expanded crate documentation across clients, requests, and responses!

 A comprehensive Rust client library for OpenAI's GPT-5 API with full support for function calling, reasoning capabilities, and type-safe enums.